AdemideCole/AdemideCole/README.md

 - 👋 Hi, I’m @AdemideCole
-- 👀 I’m interested in data analysis
+- 👀 I currently work as a data analyst
-- 🌱 I’m currently learning SQL,Excel,Tableau & Python
+- 🌱 I’m currently building more proficiency in  SQL,Excel,Tableau & Python
 - 💞️ I’m looking to network with other data analysts, share ideas
 - 📫 How to reach me ademidecole@gmail.com